UK Government backs Culture Commons’ call to include ‘Culture’ in flagship Devolution Bill

 What happens next

-The amendment will be debated in the House of Lords next week, before the Bill returns to the House of Commons for final approval.
+The amendment will be debated in the House of Lords soon, before the Bill returns to the House of Commons for final approval and Royal Assent.

-With the Government now backing the change, it is highly likely to be incorporated into the final legislation.
+With the Government now backing the change with their own amendment, it is highly likely to be incorporated into the final legislation.

-The inclusion of culture within the devolution framework creates substantial opportunities, alongside important questions about implementation, governance and resourcing at sub-regional level.
+The inclusion of culture within the devolution framework creates substantial opportunities as well as raises several important questions about how the new power will be implemented, governed, and resourced from here.

 A ‘think and do tank’ for cultural devolution